 “People spend nearly 40% of their work time on something akin to persuasion, influencing, convincing.”—Daniel Pink.

 So mastering your sales skills really matters.
 Because you cannot push too much to scare the hell out or too little so that your idea doesn’t matter.
-And we are into sales everyday not just that guy or woman in a suit to rings the bell.
+And we are into sales every day not just that guy or woman in a suit to ring the bell.

 The new world now is—Information parity.
 People exactly know what model of car they want with engine power.
 And they read, watch videos on YouTube about what they want.
 Consider this, we all google about our disease, see medication and their common side effects and various alternatives to surgery and then go to doctor for treatment.
 That exactly shows what has changed now.

 In other words, you cannot sell a rat when buyer asks for a sheep in this new digital-information age.
 What people want now from you is your wisdom that is pick out 1 from a 1000 choices that bombard them.

 You need to be a perspective taker.
 Think through their lens and walk in their shoes.
 Empathy is very critical now.
 This is because when you understand their problem then we can tailor the product and become better persuader.